Information for Advisors

 Kinesiology - Anatomy and Physiology Alerts

-For Fall 2025, instructors of Kinesiology Anatomy and Physiology course alerts open on Monday, September 8th.
+For Spring 2026, instructors of Kinesiology Anatomy and Physiology course alerts open on Monday, February 2nd.

 Instructional Videos for Accessing and Managing Early Alerts in iAdvise